 Transportation in Lockhart State Park

-Lockhart State Park has moderate elevation so you won’t have to worry too much about flooding.
-In case of inclement weather, the park may close in order to put your safety first.
+Lockhart State Park has moderate elevation, so you won’t have to worry too much about flooding.
+In case of inclement weather, the park may close to put your safety first.
 The Clear Creek may flood or cause water damage to your RV if you remain in the park after being warned of inclement weather.
 The park enjoys hot summers and cool winters, with plenty of sun between each season.

 Campgrounds and parking in Lockhart State Park